hbrobotics/hbrc_ros_robot_platform/electrical/master_board/README.md

 SPI1 through SPI3 support the I2S serial sound mode and SPI4 through SPI6 do not.

 The HR2 SPI requirements are currently that one SPI is needed to drive the LED shift register.
+One of the SPI's (either SPI1 or SP6) is bound to the arduino pins.
+It is desirable to have one that can communicate with the Mikrobus connectors.
+Thus a total of 3 SPI peripherals are needed.

 ### USART's